Morphological filters

 dilated = dilation(image, footprint = disk(1))

-# Add to napari
+# Add images to napari and observe:

 # %%